Copyright© Ute Grabowsky/photothek.net

 United Nations peace mission

-In the eastern and north-eastern parts of the country Congolese government forces are still engaged in violent battles with various armed groups.
 The United Nations is facilitating the peace and reform process in the DR Congo through its peacekeeping mission MONUSCO (Mission de l’Organisation des Nations Unies pour la stabilisation en République démocratique du Congo).
 The roughly 13,000 blue berets are there to protect the civilian population and support the efforts of the government to stabilise the situation.

 Since summer 2022, there have been repeated violent protests in eastern Congo against the mission.
 The mission is accused of failing to build peace.
 The peace mission launched by the regional troops of the East African Community (EAC) is increasingly criticised as well.
 Transparent communication about the roles and mandates of the various missions is lacking.
 And so the people place little trust in them.